Interested in joining a NAIOP San Francisco committee? Contact firstname.lastname@example.org for more information.

 The legislative action committee is responsible for educating members on “good” and “bad” pending legislation, proactively educating legislators on issues affecting our industry and maintaining a link with our lobbying “voice in Sacramento,” California Business Properties Association.
 One of the most important benefits to our membership is the local, state and national efforts of NAIOP to positively influence legislative policy as well as to keep our members informed of the issues that continually confront our industry.

 The Marketing Committee is responsible for implementing the Chapter’s Marketing Plan.

 Co-Chair: Cori English — CBRE

 The membership committee is responsible for proactively identifying new member prospects, tracking and reporting membership results to the board, welcoming new members and assisting in coordinating“ member only” events.

-Co-Chair: Dan Poritzky – Local Development Group
+Co-Chair: Dan Poritzky – Local Capital Group

 Co-Chair: Rebecca Perlmutter — CBRE